Rust-Proof/rustproof/USAGE.md

 In the precondition, the user can only reference variables that are arguments to the function in question.
 In the postcondition, one can reference arguments of the function and/or the special "return" variable, mentioned above.

 ## Operators
 There are three ways to think about operators: how many operands they work on, what types of operands they can work with, and what type an expression involving them resolves to.
-Currently there is no operator precedence, so complex expressions must be wrapped in parentheses to determine associativity.
-Rustproof uses infix notation.
+There are operator precendence rules (more on that below), but you may find that grouping expressions with parentheses is helpful.

 | Operator | Name                        | Number of operands | Operand type  | Resolution type |
 |----------|-----------------------------|--------------------|---------------|-----------------|